 Real Ale is available here

 High St, IP18 6DP

-This impressive, grand hotel has 14 rooms and is mainly used for dining downstairs whilst a small friendly, public bar is located to the rear.
-Disabled toilet facilities.
+This impressive grand hotel has 14 rooms.
+The main public area is used for dining downstairs, though a small friendly, public bar is located to the rear.
+There is a toilet for disabled customers.

 Lunchtime meals (not just snacks)